Investigation Alert GWH, FIS, GL, NSC: Johnson Fistel, LLP Encourages Long-Term Investors to Submit Their Information Below

-Johnson Fistel, LLP is investigating potential claims on behalf of ESS Tech Inc. (NYSE: GWH) against certain of its officers and directors.
+Johnson Fistel, LLP is investigating potential claims on behalf of ESS Tech Inc. GWH against certain of its officers and directors.

 If you have continuously owned ESS shares before August 11, 2022, you can click or copy and paste the link below in a browser to join this action: